Vegetable Garden Basics: Part 1 – Where to locate your garden.

 You basically need 3 things to have a fruitful harvest: 1. good soil; 2. lots of water; and 3. full sun.
 So if you have a spot with all 3, that’s where you should put your vegetable garden.
 Done.

 Unfortunately, not everyone has all 3.
-And if you don’t, you’ll really struggle trying to squeeze blood from the proverbial turnip…or even growing said turnip.
+And if you don’t have any of the 3, you’ll really struggle trying to squeeze blood from the proverbial turnip…or even growing said turnip.
 But the good thing is…for at least the soil and water, you can very easily do some things that will get you where you need to be:

 The biggest challenge, however, is finding a spot with full sun…essentially 6-8 hours of direct sunlight.
 Sure, you could cut down some trees, but that’s often too pricey or too drastic of a measure for some to take.